syncfusion-content/maui-docs/MAUI/DataGrid/row-drag-and-drop.md

 <img alt="Default drag and drop" src="Images\row-drag-and-drop\LabelTemp.gif" />

-N> Currently, the row drag-and-drop features cannot be used if different row sets with varying heights are specified using the `QueryRowHeight` event.

 ## Events in row drag-and-drop

-The `QueryRowDragging` event is triggered when a row begins to be dragged and continues to be triggered until the dragging ends.
+The `QueryRowDragging` event is triggered when a row begins to be dragged and continues to fire until the dragging ends.
 By handling the `SfDataGrid.QueryRowDragging` event, you can also cancel the dragging of a specific row.

-The `QueryRowDragging` event provides the following properties in the `QueryRowDraggingEventArgs`:
+The `QueryRowDragging` event provides the following properties through the `QueryRowDraggingEventArgs`:

 * `From`: Returns the index of the row that is currently being dragged.
- * `To`: Returns the index of the row where you attempt to drop the dragged item.
+* `To`: Returns the index of the row where you are attempting to drop the dragged item.
 * `Position`: Returns the current x and y coordinates of the RowDragView.
- * `DraggingAction`: Returns the details of row dragging as `DataGridDragAction`.
+* `DraggingAction`: Returns details of the row dragging as a `DataGridDragAction`.
- * `RowData`: Returns the underlying data associated with the row that was dragged.
+* `RowData`: Returns the underlying data associated with the dragged row.
- * `CurrentRowData`: Returns the row data corresponding to the current position of the row drag view.
+* `CurrentRowData`: Returns the data corresponding to the current position of the `RowDragView`.
- * `CanAutoScroll`: Returns whether auto-scrolling should occur when the row drag view reaches the top or bottom of the `SfDataGrid`.
+* `CanAutoScroll`: Returns a value indicating whether auto-scrolling should occur when the `RowDragView` reaches the top or bottom of the `SfDataGrid`.
- * `Cancel`: Returns a Boolean value that indicates whether to cancel the event.
+* `Cancel`: Returns a Boolean value that indicates whether the event should be canceled.

 ## Cancel dragging of a particular row